Kidnapping of Ursula Herrmann: Trial

 The trial began in February 2009.
 Police presented evidence of Mazurek's prior legal difficulties, including a 2004 fraud conviction, and of animal cruelty.
 It was established that Mazurek had the means to construct the box, that he had listened to police communications during the search, and that he was in debt.
 Surveillance evidence showed that Mazurek had discussed the statute of limitations with a friend.
 The Grundig Model TK 248 tape recorder was the subject of an elaborate forensic report.
 According to the report, the tape recorder had technical abnormalities which were identifiable in the jingle codes that appeared in the recorded phone calls to Herrmann family.
 Prosecutors also introduced Pfaffinger's abortive confession, with testimony that Pfaffinger had been deliberately misleading, and that he had accurately described the box and its burial site.
 Evidence was entirely circumstantial, and the tape recorder's distinctive noises when played were emphasized by the prosecution.
 Mazurek maintained that he had bought it at a flea market the week before the raid, but no corroboration from sellers could be found.

 The defense examined Pfaffinger's statement and revealed that Pfaffinger's confession had not been recorded contemporaneously: it had been written down by investigators weeks later, and had never been signed.
 Ursula's brother Michael took the extraordinary measure of making a written statement to the court, stating that the tape recorder analysis was "incomplete or one-sided."

 The Augsburg public prosecutor demanded a sentence of lifelong imprisonment.
-The criminal court, composed of three judges and two jurors, found Mazurek guilty, and on March 25, 2010, Mazurek was sentenced to life imprisonment for extortionist human robbery with fatal consequences.
+The criminal court, composed of three judges and two jurors, found Mazurek guilty, and, on 25 March 2010, Mazurek was sentenced to life imprisonment for extortionist human robbery with fatal consequences.
 His wife was acquitted.